Stimulated emission

 Stimulated emission is the process by which an incoming photon of a specific frequency can interact with an excited atomic electron (or other excited molecular state), causing it to drop to a lower energy level.
 The liberated energy transfers to the electromagnetic field, creating a new photon with a frequency, polarization, and direction of travel that are all identical to the photons of the incident wave.
 This is in contrast to spontaneous emission, which occurs at a characteristic rate for each of the atoms/oscillators in the upper energy state regardless of the external electromagnetic field.

 According to the American Physical Society, the first person to correctly predict the phenomenon of stimulated emission was Albert Einstein in a series of papers starting in 1916, culminating in what is now called the Einstein B Coefficient.
-Einstein's work became the theoretical foundation of the MASER and LASER.
+Einstein's work became the theoretical foundation of the maser and the laser.
 The process is identical in form to atomic absorption in which the energy of an absorbed photon causes an identical but opposite atomic transition: from the lower level to a higher energy level.
 In normal media at thermal equilibrium, absorption exceeds stimulated emission because there are more electrons in the lower energy states than in the higher energy states.
 However, when a population inversion is present, the rate of stimulated emission exceeds that of absorption, and a net optical amplification can be achieved.
 Such a gain medium, along with an optical resonator, is at the heart of a laser or maser.

 Lacking a feedback mechanism, laser amplifiers and superluminescent sources also function on the basis of stimulated emission.